ezhang1218/ericzhang.github.io/_pages/about.md

 Education
 ======
-* B.A. in Mathematics and Statistics, Cornell University, Ithaca, NY **Aug 2017 - May 2021**
+* B.A. in Mathematics and Statistics
+* Cornell University, Ithaca, NY
+*Aug 2017 - May 2021*